Listing of regulations in effect for Amistad National Recreation Area authorized by Title 36, Code of Federal Regulations.

 Restrictions are necessary to limit the proliferation of fire rings and reduce fire danger in high visitor use areas.
 Prohibiting ground fires in archeological sites is needed to protect these sites from damage

-When unattended, open fires must be completely extinguished with no remaining burning material left.
+When unattended, open fires must be completely extinguished and made cold with no remaining burning material left.
 All trash within fire rings must be removed and properly disposed.
 Care must be exercised to ensure that ashes are dead out to prevent the spread of hot ashes, which may ignite a wildfire.

 (c) Closures to fire

-Amistad NRA will adopt Val Verde County burn bans.
+Amistad National Recreation Area will adopt Val Verde County burn bans.
 These often include prohibitions of ground fires during times of dangerous fire conditions.

 Disposing of fish remains at the designated fish cleaning stations is authorized.
 These areas were specifically constructed to properly dispose of fish remains.